prts44/MonopolyDealOnline/README.md

 ~42% done.

 The deck, hand, and draw handling work.
-You can play property and money cards.
+You can play property, money, and most action cards.
-Nothing else works right now.
+The only player interaction is with action cards.
-You can't interact with other players or really play the game yet.
+You can't play a proper game yet.

 Things to do:
 - Ability to play all cards